 - Norfolk Island Pine – Araucaria Plant

-- Jade plant with leaves falling off
+- Jade succulent with yellow leaves falling off

 - Spineless Yucca Elephantipes